GWphua/aws-notes/README.md

   - Can create up to 15 Read Replicas
   - Data is only written to the main DB
 - Multi-AZ
-  - Failover in case of AZ outage
+  - Failover is triggered in case of AZ outage, and application will failover to the failover database.
   - Data is only read / written to the main database
   - Can only have 1 other AZ as failover
-- Multi-Region ( _Read Replicas_ )
+- Multi-Region
+  - For Read Replicas only
+    - Local performance for global reads
+    - Data is written only to the main DB
   - Disaster recovery in case of region issue
-  - Local performance for global reads
   - Replication cost

 ### AWS Aurora